AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/manage-projects/project-condition-and-condition-type.md

 <li value="2"> <p>  Click the <strong>More</strong> menu <img src="assets/qs-more-menu.png"> to the right of the project name, then click <strong>Edit</strong>.  <br> </p> </li>
 <li value="3">In the <strong>Condition Type</strong> field, choose one of the following:
 <ul>
-<li><p><strong>Manual:</strong> The project owner sets the Condition on the project manually.</p>In this case, the project owner can update the Condition of the project in the project header, or the Project Details section. </li>
+<li><p><strong>Manual:</strong> The project owner sets the Condition on the project manually.</p><p data-mc-conditions="QuicksilverOrClassic.Quicksilver">In this case, the project owner can update the Condition of the project in the project header, or the Project Details section. </p></li>
 <li><p><strong>Progress Status:</strong> Workfront sets the Condition based on the Progress Status of the project. <br></p></li>
 </ul></li>
 <li value="4">Click <strong>Save Changes</strong>. </li>